Zach-Sten/py_anndata_visualizer/README.md

 An interactive pipeline for running and benchmarking multiple spatial transcriptomics segmentation methods on HPC clusters via SLURM.
 All methods execute inside a single Singularity container.

+We're working on converting this to a docker container and are excited to implement a classifier that builds off of reference data to give quick annotations for downstream QC metrics.
+Stay tuned for more! ✨🪄💫✨

 <br clear="left">

 ## Overview